 Another way to check for dead ends is to play around with detangling your hair while it’s wet.
-If the strands begin to stretch like play doh or gum, your ends are dead—but also, abort mission.
+If the strands begin to stretch like play-doh or gum, your ends are dead—but also, abort the mission.

 Dead Ends vs. Split Ends

 Dead ends break when you run a comb through them, while split ends don’t break like that.
 Dead ends have a rough, dry texture when you touch them, while split ends still feel soft.
 Most importantly, split ends are OK to detangle when wet.
 That’s not the case with dead ends hair—as mentioned above, dead ends will stretch and ultimately break more, damaging the entire hair’s cuticle in the process.